The latest from the Political Grapevine:

 Meanwhile, a federal judge has ordered Bay Harbor, Florida to allow a Nativity scene alongside the town's Jewish holiday decorations, after the town refused one resident's request to put up a Christmas scene.

 And in Plano, Texas, a judge ruled that students could hand out candy canes with a religious message attached at school holiday parties — after a lawsuit accused the school district of engaging in "continual efforts to ban Christmas."

-While financial experts came together at the White House this week for a conference to discuss future economic challenges, the challenge of putting together a mistake-free setting proved to be too much.
+While financial experts came together at the White House (search) this week for a conference to discuss future economic challenges, the challenge of putting together a mistake-free setting proved to be too much.

 The word "challenges" was misspelled on the TV monitor that sat directly in front of President Bush during a panel discussion.

 — FOX News' Michael Levine contributed to this report